 Occasionally, Indian fires got out of control and took off in unintended directions or burned far more territory than planned.
 Denig commented on these accidental conflagrations.
 “Sometimes the flames are very destructive and sweep over districts several hundred miles in all directions until extinguished by rain, snow or contrary winds.”

 In 1823, German Prince Paul Wilhelm witnessed a large, possibly out-of-control, fire in the Missouri Valley in present-day western Iowa.
-“Both banks of the Missouri soon became the scene of an enormous struggle of the elements, which man had loosened for the destruction of organic matter.
+He wrote, “Both banks of the Missouri soon became the scene of an enormous struggle of the elements, which man had loosened for the destruction of organic matter.
 It was a truly horrifying but at the same time a magnificent sight, as we drifted along in the middle of the river, and watched the banks of the giant Missouri as it appeared for miles a sea of flames.”

 On October 29, 1804, explorer William Clark recalled a deadly fire in the vicinity of the Mandan villages.
 “The Prairie was Set on fire (or Cought by accident) by a young man of the Mandins, the fire went with Such velocity that it burnt to death a man and woman, who Could not Get to any place of Safty, one man a woman & Child much burnt and Several narrowly escaped the flame….”